 Do you have a show site where I can view your products?
-Yes, you can view a wide variety of are products at our show site in Norwich, where we have over 40 buildings on display from Garden Sheds to Mobile homes to a Commercial office.
+Yes, you can view a wide variety of products at our show site in Norwich, where we have over 40 buildings on display from Garden Sheds to Mobile homes to a Commercial office.
 Please click the link for details https://scottsheds.com/contact

 Can I design a building to suit my own individual needs?
 Yes.
 Our buildings are made to order to ensure you receive a unique product that meets your own specifications and requirements.

 What type of timber are your products made from?
-Our timber buildings a made from Scandinavian or Russian softwood, using a variety of species.
+Our timber buildings are made from Scandinavian softwood, using a variety of species.
 We can also offer a variety of cladding options – Western Red Cedar, Composite or Fibre Cement.
 It is important to remember that timber is a natural product, you may get some warping, expansion, shrinkage or shake due to different weather conditions.
 All our suppliers are FSC or PEFC Certified.
 FSC certification (Forest Stewardship Council) is considered the ‘gold standard’ designation for wood harvested for forests that are responsibly managed, socially beneficial, environmentally conscious and economically viable.